 What is Dependency?

-Dependency describes a legal case in which child protective services has filed a petition in court alleging abuse, neglect, or abandonment of a child by the child’s parents.
+Dependency describes a legal case in which Child Protective Services has filed a petition in court alleging abuse, neglect, or abandonment of a child by the child’s parents.
 Sometimes Child Protective Services asks the court for permission to remove the child from the parents’ custody and place that child in foster care.
-Sometimes Child Protective Services is only asking that the court order the parents to participate in supportive services to help protect the child while the child remains in the parents’ home.
+Sometimes they are only asking that the court order the parents to participate in supportive services to help protect the child while the child remains in the parents’ home.

 How can LSC help you?

-LSC may be able to assist you with asking the child protective services agency to file a dependency action if you live in San Francisco, have been abused, neglected, or abandoned by your parents, and want to consider entering foster care.
-Call our Warmline for more information.
+LSC may be able to assist you with asking the Child Protective Services agency to file a dependency action if you live in San Francisco, have been abused, neglected, or abandoned by your parents, and want to consider entering foster care.
+Call our Warmline at (415) 780-6366 for more information.

 Can anyone other than Child Protective Services file a dependency petition?